uannabi/NumPy/README.md

 Contributions to enhance the examples, add new datasets, or improve documentation are highly welcomed.
 Feel free to fork this repository and submit your pull requests.

----

-Remember to replace `[YourUsername]`, `[License Name]`, and `[Your Email]` with your specific details.
-This README provides a comprehensive and user-friendly guide for anyone interested in learning EDA with NumPy in Jupyter Notebooks.